 \section{Expectation value of spin operator}

-In this appendix, we discuss an expectation of spin operator:
+In this appendix, we discuss the expectation of the spin operator:

 with $\alpha=x,y,z$ and the inverse of the temperature $\beta$.
-Here we use an IR basis to calculate the Matsubara frequency sum~\cite{CHIKANO2019181} which reduces the computational cost.
+Here, we use an IR basis to calculate the Matsubara frequency sum~\cite{CHIKANO2019181} which reduces the computational cost.
 In the following, we choose $\beta t=10^3$.
-We confirmed that the results are almost the same as the results with $\beta t =10^4$ and then, $\beta t =10^3$ is sufficiently small temperature.
+We confirmed that the results are almost the same as the results with $\beta t =10^4$, and thus, $\beta t =10^3$ is a sufficiently small temperature.